ToryOstr/weather-app/README.md

 ## Build Process

-The project built using SWC for fast transpilation:
+The project was built using SWC for fast transpilation:

 SWC configured in Vite for improved performance during development and build phases.